shivangiscodes/Customer-Segmentation-using-K-Means-Clustering/README.md

-Based on the content of your notebook titled **Customer Segmentation**, here's a concise and well-structured README you can use for your GitHub repository:

----

 # 🧠 Customer Segmentation Using Clustering

 This project demonstrates unsupervised machine learning techniques to segment customers based on their behavior and demographic data.
 The goal is to help businesses personalize their marketing strategies and product offerings based on meaningful customer clusters.